williamgilpin/pypdb/README.md

 	$ pip install pypdb

-or, using conda:

-	$ conda install -c williamgilpin pypdb

-To install the development version, which contains the latest bug fixes, install directly from GitHub using
+To install the development version, which contains the latest features and fixes, install directly from GitHub using

    	$ pip install git+git://github.com/williamgilpin/pypdb

 If you need to  install directly from setup.py,

     $ python setup.py install

 Test the installation, and check that the code successfully connects to the PDB